Instagram posts with at least one hashtag receive 12.6% more engagement than those without, FACT.

 …if you haven’t, don’t worry, I’m going to walk you through it step-by-step.

-The secret to it all is Instagram Business Manager.
+The secret to it all is creating an Instagram business account and accessing ‘Insights’.
 Within this handy add-on you can track Discovery stats, which reveals (amongst a ton of other stuff) the number of impressions (views) you’ve gained from Hashtags for each post.

 This data is absolutely crucial….